danychuks/danychuks.github.io/_pages/research.md

 ## Research

-My research interests are in frame theory and dynamical sampling, with applications to signal processing and reconstruction problems in Hilbert spaces.
+My research lies in frame theory and sampling theory, with emphasis on reconstruction problems in Hilbert spaces and applications to signal processing.
+I am interested in understanding how signals can be stably recovered from incomplete or indirect measurements, particularly in settings where classical orthogonal methods are not adequate.

-A central theme in my work is the study of stable reconstruction from incomplete or indirect measurements.
-In many practical settings, one does not observe a signal directly, but rather through a sampling process that may be constrained or imperfect.
-Frame theory provides a flexible framework for addressing such problems, allowing for redundancy and stability in representation.
+A guiding principle in my work is the study of stability and consistency in reconstruction.
+In many practical situations, the sampling and reconstruction spaces do not coincide, which naturally leads to non-orthogonal methods and more flexible geometric structures.

 ## Current Research Direction

-My current work focuses on frames arising from oblique projections and the role of oblique projections in consistent sampling.
-In contrast to orthogonal projections, oblique projections allow reconstruction with respect to different subspaces, which is natural in applications where sampling and reconstruction spaces do not coincide.
+My current research focuses on frames arising from oblique projections and their role in consistent sampling.
+Unlike orthogonal projections, oblique projections allow reconstruction relative to different subspaces, making them well-suited for modeling situations where sampling and reconstruction are performed in distinct spaces.

-I am interested in understanding how such projections generate frame structures, and how these frames can be used to guarantee stable and consistent reconstruction.
-In particular, I study conditions under which sampling and reconstruction processes remain stable when modeled through oblique projection operators.
+I study how such projections induce frame structures and investigate conditions under which they yield stable and consistent reconstruction.
+In particular, I am interested in the interaction between the geometry of subspaces, operator-theoretic properties of projections, and frame bounds.

 ## Connection to Dynamical Sampling

-In addition, I am interested in dynamical sampling problems, where measurements are taken from an evolving system.
-My broader goal is to connect these ideas with settings involving unbounded linear operators, where many classical assumptions no longer hold.
+I am also interested in dynamical sampling problems, where data are collected from an evolving system over time.
+My broader goal is to extend these ideas to settings involving unbounded linear operators, which arise naturally in many evolution equations.
+This direction raises new challenges related to domain issues, stability, and reconstruction.

 ## Related Interests

-I also work on fusion frames, Gabor frames, scalable frames, and weighted frames, especially in relation to reconstruction theory and applications in signal processing.
+My broader interests include fusion frames, Gabor frames, scalable frames, weighted frames, and oblique projections, especially in connection with distributed sampling, redundant representations, and robust reconstruction methods.

+## Research Outlook

+My long-term goal is to develop a unified framework for sampling and reconstruction that accommodates non-orthogonal geometries and general operator settings, bridging ideas from frame theory, operator theory, and applications in signal processing.

 ## Keywords

-Frame theory, oblique projections, consistent sampling, dynamical sampling, Hilbert spaces, unbounded operators, Gabor frames, fusion frames, signal processing.
+Frame theory, oblique projections, consistent sampling, dynamical sampling, Hilbert spaces, unbounded operators, fusion frames, Gabor frames, signal processing.